takuti/takuti.me/_content/en/work/euroscipy-2017.md

 ### Abstract

-This talk demonstrates FluRS, a library for efficient and flexible recommendation algorithms, based on the speaker’s past experience in academia and industry.
-Eventually, the speaker guides you to the world of an emerging trend, “streaming” recommender systems, in terms of both theory and practice.
+This talk demonstrates FluRS, a library for efficient and flexible recommendation algorithms, based on the speaker's past experience in academia and industry.
+Eventually, the speaker guides you to the world of an emerging trend, "streaming" recommender systems, in terms of both theory and practice.

 ### Description